bit-broker/website/content/en/docs/getting-started/install-k8s.md

 ### Cloud Kubernetes Installation

-In the section we will explore how to you can use our pre-prepared Helm charts to install a complete BitBroker instance into your cloud of choice.
+In the section, we will explore how to you can use our pre-prepared Helm charts to install a complete BitBroker instance into your cloud of choice.
 These charts will be downloaded directly from [Docker Hub](https://hub.docker.com/search?q=bbkr).

 {{% alert color="primary" %}}
 This section assumes you are familiar with [Kubernetes](https://kubernetes.io/) and [Helm](https://helm.sh/).
 If you are new to these technologies, we advise that you become familiar with them first, before trying out the steps outlined below.